shawna-tuli-silicon-valley/accenture-california-energy-ai-and-predictive-analytics/README.md

 ![uci](https://user-images.githubusercontent.com/19508013/219168339-7adc8adb-be85-4bd9-b388-52db70d17267.png)
 ![donald_bren](https://user-images.githubusercontent.com/19508013/219168357-a4eb143a-916d-464a-9c7f-03859679a759.png)
 ___________________________________________________________________________________________________________________________________________
+"Shawna

+As you know, I am the Office Managing Director of Southern California and have worked with you on the Data Science / Applied Intelligence Capstone Program at University of CA at Irvine.
+You played a major role win working with the students, documenting the work and leading most of the effort.
+This program takes a lot of coordination and planning, and you did a great job.
+I appreciate that you are very active in supporting the Avanade and Accenture brand on LinkedIn and that you do it in a very professional and effective way." - Marty Hodgett (Accenture Southern California Managing Director)

 "Shawna is an excellent mentor and communicator.
 She is a highly skilled and experienced professional with a deep understanding in data analytics and consulting.
 She is also a gifted communicator.

 On our school project, Shawna helped us to choose the best model for our project.
 She also helped us to manage our time effectively and to communicate effectively with each other.
 As a result of her guidance, we were able to complete our project on time and to a high standard.